Welcome to my portfolio!

 Perhaps the project I am most proud of is founding and leading the most successful KidWind team in West Texas, Patriot Energy.
 It is a school club and I have plans to pass it down once I graduate.

-KidWind is an organization that runs renewable energy engineering competitions worldwide.
-Each year, my team designs and builds a fully functional model wind turbine and competes against other teams.
+KidWind is a global renewable-energy engineering competition focused on small-scale wind turbine design and testing.
 The main event is a wind-tunnel test, where turbines are judged on how much power they produce.
-Teams are also scored on surprise engineering challenges, like energy debates, building an offshore turbine, and technical quizzes, which test knowledge of engineering, energy systems, and policy.
+Teams are also scored on challenges like energy debates, offshore turbines, and technical quizzes.

 Two-time Regional Champions, reaching World Finals twice (2024–2025).